nicojourdain/nicojourdain.github.io/_posts/2019-10-21-interannual-iceberg-fluxes.md

 date: 2019-10-21
 ---

 I have updated the Antarctic iceberg freshwater flux originally developed by [Merino et al. (2016)][4].
-Is is now avaailable as a monthly timeseries covering 1972-2017.
+It is now avaailable as a monthly timeseries covering 1972-2017.
 It is based on a very similar modelling framework as [Merino et al. (2018)][4]:

 * Lagrangian iceberg module developed by [Marsh et al. (2015)][1], modified by [Merino et al. (2016)][4].